 - Consider watching (or re-watching) the recording of the ROADMAP Natural History 101

-WHAT Is The WIND Initiative?
+WHAT Is The WIND-PSC Initiative?

 In 2022, PSC Partners unveiled the Worldwide Integration of Natural History Databases (WIND) project, a PSC Partners-led and sponsored initiative.
 This project was renamed WIND-PSC in 2023.

-WIND was inspired by the call of our community to identify new treatment options for PSC and address unmet medical needs of PSC patients.
+WIND-PSC was inspired by the call of our community to identify new treatment options for PSC and address unmet medical needs of PSC patients.
 Through the 2020 Our Voices survey, PSC Partners asked patients to choose the most important outcome, beyond a cure, to come from the development of new medications.
 More than 70% of PSC patients said that the most important area of focus is the development of treatments to slow the progression of their PSC.
-With multi-stakeholder support and participation in the WIND initiative, PSC Partners aims to accelerate drug development for PSC, taking vital steps to solving this core, patient-identified need.
+With multi-stakeholder support and participation in the WIND-PSC initiative, PSC Partners aims to accelerate drug development for PSC, taking vital steps to solving this core, patient-identified need.